 If you have questions about our 140th celebration or want to help with the event, please contact a committee member: Linda Libey, Susan Pautler, Isis Quinlan, Carol Reynolds, Pastor Bryan Katz, Diane Catley or Pastor Monica.

-Read the Bible chronologically.
+Consider reading the Bible chronologically.
 Every day, you read a few chapters in the New Revised Standard Version of the Bible, organized to explore the story of God and God's people across the passage of history.
-Any NRSV Bible will work, and you can find a schedule here: Chronological Bible Reading
+Any NRSV Bible will work, and you can find a schedule here: Chronological Bible Reading.
+Participants will be invited to gather on occasion to discuss their experiences of reading Scripture chronologically, and how it changed their relationship with God in Christ Jesus.

 Please check the LMLC calendar for the choir rehearsal dates!
 If you have any questions or would like to join the fun, please email Amy! 🎶